In this lesson, I’m going to show you the different packets OSPF uses and how neighbor discovery works.

 R1 will receive this hello packet and sees its own router ID.
 We are now in the two-way state.

 I have to take a pause here.
-If the link we are using is a multi-access network OSPF has to elect a DR (Designated Router) and BDR (Backup Designated Router).
+If the link we use is a multi-access network, OSPF has to elect a DR (Designated Router) and BDR (Backup Designated Router).
 This has to happen before we can continue with the rest of the process.
-In another lesson I’m going to teach you DR/BDR…for now just hold the thought that the DR/BDR election happens right after the two-way state ok?
+In another lesson, I’m going to teach you DR/BDR…for now, just hold the thought that the DR/BDR election happens right after the two-way state, ok?